 Artist Statement

-Ross Deeley (b.2001, Birmingham) is an Artist working across and inbetween sculpture and drawing, currently living and working in London.
+Ross Deeley (b.2001, Birmingham) is an Artist working across and inbetween sculpture, drawing and video, currently living and working in London.

 Collecting and tracing the history of objects is central to his practice.
-Within this methodology, he adopts a speculative approach to archeology and geology, imagining these found materials as future fossils, remnants of an industrial dystopia.
+His work conjures the energy within everyday, mundane, and discarded items - ranging from snail shells to industrial crucible graphite.
+Within this methodology of invocation, he adopts a speculative approach to archeology and geology, making the invisible threads between objects visible.

 He is currently a student at the Royal College of Art, studying on the Contemporary Art Practice MA.